felipebravom/felipebravom.github.io/docs/cv.md

 ## Software

-* I'm the main developer of [AffectiveTweets](https://affectivetweets.cms.waikato.ac.nz/), a Weka package package for analysing emotion and sentiment of tweets.
+* I'm the main developer of [AffectiveTweets](https://affectivetweets.cms.waikato.ac.nz/), a Weka package for analysing emotion and sentiment of tweets.
 * I've contributed to the NLP modules of the [WekaDeepLearning4j](https://deeplearning.cms.waikato.ac.nz/) package.
 * Some code for building sentiment lexicons from tweets is [here](http://cs.waikato.ac.nz/ml/sa/lex.html) (the core of this code has been integrated into AffectiveTweets).